 With that said, many non-religious families and families of other faiths use the Charlotte Mason philosophy.
 This philosophy is easily customized to meet the needs of your family.

-In the “Five Principles That Have Most Impacted Our Homeschool” workshop, I expand on five of these reasons.
+In the “Five Principles That Have Most Impacted Our Homeschool” master class, I expand on five of these reasons.

 What does a day in a Charlotte Mason homeschool look like?

 So what does a day look like for us?

 No two are exactly alike, but there is a rhythm to our days.
 Each year is slightly different as I plan the school year according to my children’s needs and our family’s schedule.

 The following are common themes you’ll see throughout our homeschool journey.